World Elder Abuse Awareness Day - Resources

 You can use the following copy for your newsletter, email or intranet article:

-The tagline ‘Wise Up, Rise Up against Elder Abuse’ focuses on how everyone in the community can both Wise up (by finding out more about elder abuse, recognising the signs and where to access support) and Rise up by acting individually and in communities to stop Elder Abuse from happening and to support older Western Australians.
+The tagline ‘Wise Up, Rise Up against Elder Abuse’ focuses on how everyone in the community can both Wise up (by finding out more about elder abuse, recognising the signs and where to access support) and Rise up by acting individually and in communities to stop the abuse and mistreatment of older people from happening and to support older Western Australians.

 Elder abuse is a complex issue and for many older people, understanding that what they are experiencing is abuse is the first step to confronting the issue.

-An older person or a perpetrator may not identify what’s happening as abuse.
+An older person or a person causing the harm may not identify what’s happening as abuse.

-Many people are surprised to learn that elder abuse is not just physical abuse but also financial and emotional abuse (often resulting in feelings of fear and helplessness).
-This could include threats that cause fear of violence, isolation or powerlessness or financial abuse such as using money or property without permission or repeatedly asking for loans.
+Many people are surprised to learn that abuse and mistreatment is not just physical abuse but also sexual, psychological or emotional (often resulting in feelings of fear and helplessness), financial, cultural or spiritual abuse or neglect.
+This could include threats that cause fear of violence, isolation or powerlessness or using money or property without permission or repeatedly asking for loans.

-Older people may also cover up the signs of abuse due to fear of what may happen if anyone finds out or they might be unaware that the perpetrator’s actions are a form of abuse.
+Older people may also cover up the signs of abuse and mistreatment due to fear of what may happen if anyone finds out or they might be unaware that the actions of the person causing harm are a form of abuse and mistreatment.
 Elder abuse is often largely hidden and unreported.

 If you or someone you know is experiencing elder abuse you can contact the WA Elder Abuse Helpline and Information Service on 1300 724 679.